Revolt of Hasan Khan Salar: Initial Successes

 Jafar Qoli Khan Shadlu and Hasan Khan Salar marched on Kalat and occupied it.
-When the news reached Asif al-Daula, he feared for his reputation and fled to go on pilgrimage in Mecca.
+When the news reached Asef al-Dowleh, he feared for his reputation and fled to go on pilgrimage in Mecca.
 He later went into exile in Karbala.
-Salar then marched to Sabzevar and took this place as well.
-Ibrahim Khalil Khan was sent with 6,000 men from Tehran to Khorasan to suppress the rebellion.
-On 22 August 1847 he arrived at Bastam and consulted with the governor of Bastam.
+Salar then marched to Sabzevar and captured the town.
+Ebrahim Khalil Khan was sent with 6,000 men from Tehran to Khorasan to suppress the rebellion.
+On 22 August 1847 he arrived at Bastam and consulted with the town's governor.

 Defeat and Flight of Salar

-Ibrahim Khalil Khan was to face Jafar Qoli Khan Shadlu and he would retreat to Bastam if he failed.
-Ibrahim ended up beating Jafar in several battles, forcing them to retreat.
+Ebrahim Khalil Khan was to face Jafar Qoli Khan Shadlu and he would retreat to Bastam if he failed.
+Ebrahim ended up beating Jafar in several battles, forcing them to retreat.
 Shortly after Salar arrived at Mazinan with 24-25,000 men and sent 1,000 cavalry to aid Jafar Qoli Khan Shadlu.
 Muhammad Qoli Khan arrived at Damghan with 4 regiments and 10 artillery and marched to aid Ibrahim Khalil Khan.
-12,000 Khurasani cavalry made a surprise attack on Muhammad Ali Khan's camp but they were routed and fled to Salar's camp at Miami.
+12,000 Khorasani cavalry made a surprise attack on Muhammad Ali Khan's camp but they were routed and fled to Salar's camp at Meyami.
 At this point Salar knew he was defeated and when the Qajar soldiers tore his forces to shreds he and his supporters fled to Joveyn and intended to take sanctuary at Kalat, sending his son, Amir Aslan Khan, with his wealth there.
 However, the people of Kalat hated the Shadlu occupation of their territory so they rebelled and refused to let Amir Aslan Khan in.
-Hamza Mirza arrived in Buzanjird and appointed Muhammad Ali Khan Maku'i to govern the district.
+Hamzeh Mirza Heshmat od-Dowleh arrived in Buzanjird and appointed Muhammad Ali Khan Maku'i to govern the district.
 He then marched to Mashhad with Ibrahim Khalil Khan and arrived there in October.
 According to Hidayat, Qaen was reincorporated into government control shortly after this, but Noelle-Karimi suggests that it's more likely the Khozeimeh Amirdom managed to stay free from Salar until his resurgence in late 1848.